+8619719949468

 How to Calculate What Size Water Chiller for Ice Bath You Need

-Cooling power (HP) reflects how much heat the chiller can remove per unit time.
-The HP you need depends on four things:
+Cooling power reflects how much heat the chiller can remove per unit time.
+The required HP depends on four practical factors:

-• Heat exchange: More water = more heat energy that needs to be pulled out.
+More water = more heat energy to remove.

-This is why matching liters/gallons to HP is essential for performance.
+This is why matching liters (or gallons) to HP is critical for performance.

 Home vs. Commercial Ice Bath Chiller Size Requirements